BestTimesToVisit.com Logo

 packing

-Pack layers, even in summer!
-Salzburg's weather can be unpredictable, with cool mornings and evenings.
-Comfortable walking shoes are a must, as you'll be doing a lot of exploring on cobblestone streets, and a light rain jacket is always a good idea.
+Pack layers, even in summer.
+Salzburg's weather can be unpredictable, with cool evenings and occasional rain showers.
+Comfortable walking shoes are an absolute must, as you'll be doing a lot of exploring on foot, often on cobblestone streets.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.